 June 19, 2020 | The Wall Street Journal

-I don’t know anyone else who’s got a work of art that was tailor-made for him.
+I don’t know anyone else who’s got a tailor-made work of art.
 Not tailor-made in the sense of a commissioned piece or a personal gift.
 I’m not referring to dedicatees.
 Nor do I mean favorites.
 Everyone has favorites.
 I mean stumbling across a film or novel that is pitched so finely to your particular sensibilities that encountering it is like discovering a twin sibling.
 You understand that it will be a part of your life from that point onward.
 The closest I’ve come to meeting another person who’s had this eerie good fortune was my grandfather, whose love for the music of Sergei Rachmaninoff was extraordinary to behold.
 He would sit in his rocking chair and close his eyes as the sound washed over him.
 From the expression on his face, you would almost think he was in pain.
 But those who knew him well understood that the look was rapture.

 It is great good luck to find one’s artistic soul mate, if that is the proper shorthand for this phenomenon.
 So much the better that the work in question should be bountiful rather than slender.
 Rachmaninoff wrote only four piano concertos—five, if you count the Rhapsody on a Theme of Paganini.
 In that respect I can only count my blessings.
 My artistic soul mate is a 20-volume series of novels that runs to nearly 7,000 pages and was written over the course of 30 years: the Aubrey-Maturin series by Patrick O’Brian.
 The books depict life in the Royal Navy during the age of sail.
 Some will know of them through a fine film adaptation by Peter Weir called “Master and Commander: The Far Side of the World” (2003).
 I recently finished the 20th and last novel in the series after nearly nine years of reading.
 This will sound maudlin—it is maudlin—but as I completed the final volume I closed the book, kissed its cover, and wept.